 Thus it helps you of being solution-focused and remember your customers are looking to you for answers and solutions and I know that you can be the one to offer it to them.

-Rule #2 Of Consultative Selling: Establish a Clear Sales Roadmap
+2. Establish a Clear Sales Roadmap

 Have a clear sales roadmap of your consultative selling process.
 Without a clear sales roadmap, you risk losing your prospects due to skipping vital steps in the sales process.
 Do you know what actions you or your prospect must take to close a sale?
 Do you know where along your sales roadmap your current prospects are?